Putin poised to win Russian presidential election by a landslide

 After two stints as president, Putin switched back to being prime minister in 2008 to circumvent a constitutional ban on holding more than two consecutive terms as head of state.

-But he returned to the presidency in 2012, winning a fourth term in 2018.
+But he returned to the presidency in 2012 and won a fourth term in 2018.